navgurukul/newton/Operators/Types/Comparison.md

 `false`

-Is example me hum x ki value ko bada keh rhe hai y ki value se jo wrong hai isliye output false hai.
+In this example we are saying that the value of x is greater than y, which is wrong hence the output is false.

-**Less than (<):-** Matlab ki left value small hoga right value se to condition true ho jayegi to true hoga.otherwise false hoga.
+4.**Less than (<):-** It is the same as in mathematics, it checks whether the value on the left is less than the value on the right.
+If yes then the output is true otherwise it is false.

 `Example 1:-`